-This was in prepartion for the Freedom Challenge Race Across South Africa which I did in 2014 in memory of Jaco Strydom.
+This was in prepartion for the Freedom Challenge Race Across South Africa which I completed in June 2014.
 In May 2014, my wife Sue was diagnosed with breast cancer.
-This blog will be tracking my effort and preparation to raise R100,000 for Breast Cancer by doing the Big Ride form Beit Bridge to Bloubergstrand for Breast Cancer, a distance of 3,500 kilometres, which I plan to do in April 2016.
+This blog will be tracking my effort and preparation to raise R100,000 for Breast Cancer by doing the Big Ride form Beit Bridge to Bloubergstrand for Breast Cancer, a distance of 3,500 kilometres, which I did in April 2016, raising R140,000.
 I am also doing this in memory of my son who died in a cycling accident on 20/01/2015.

 We got up early, got into the car and

 drove back to Tenahead, where we left our bicycles and started our descent at

 06:06.
 It all went smoothly and we arrived in Rhodes at 08:15.
 Forth best finishing time from the 14 people who finished Race to Rhodes.
 Not bad for a 64 year old!

 Here we were informed that our